Library Services/Research Resources Available to UCOP Staff

 For more information about borrowing, see http://www.lib.berkeley.edu/services/borrowing.html.
 For more information about accessing the UC Berkeley Library, see http://www.lib.berkeley.edu/index.html.

-In addition to the resources & services that are available from your UCOP workstation, most are also available off-site via UCOP's VPN service.
+In addition to the resources & services that are available while physically connected to the UCOP network, most are also available off-site via UCOP's VPN service.
 See Off-Site Access to resources for information on UCOP's VPN service.
+Note: Use of UCOP's VPN service is also necessary to access UC-licensed resources when connected to the Internet via UCOP's wireless networks.

 Finding Research Materials